redhat-openstack/website/source/uncategorized/tunings-and-tweaks.html.md

          Update revocation_cache_time from 1 to 300 with auth_token middleware.
 Till this is not changed in the code one need to update the each service specific file like glance-api.conf and add revocation_cache_time=300  in [keystone_authtoken] section.

-        Make sure you have crontab entry for '/usr/bin/keystone-manage token_flush' and it run on one server at least once in every hour.
+        Make sure you have crontab entry for '/usr/bin/keystone-manage token_flush' and it run on at least on one server at least once in every hour.

 **Swift**